 The reason for this is unclear.

-It may be that better forms of St. John’s wort are used in these countries.
+It may be that better forms of St. John’s wort are used in those countries.

-Or it could, in part, be a placebo effect since study participants in those countries were predisposed to believing its effectiveness.
+It’s also been speculated that this may be due to the placebo effect since study participants in those countries were predisposed to believing in its effectiveness.

 What About St. John’s Wort for Anxiety?

-In fact, one of the more common side effects of St. John’s wort is anxiety and even panic attacks!
-(11)
+In fact, one of the more common side effects of St. John’s wort is anxiety and, in rare cases, can even bring on panic attacks.

 If anxiety is your main concern, it’s best to avoid St. John’s wort and try one of the many proven supplements for anxiety instead.